FundingCircle/swift-style-guide/README.md

 describe("Init") { /* ... */ }
 ```

 * **5.1.3** Your descriptions should read as complete easy to understand sentences.
-This is especially important when writing nested unit tests so anyone reading your test can easily get the complete context of what you are trying to test
+This is especially important when writing nested unit tests so anyone reading your test can easily get the complete context of what you are trying to test.

 ```swift
 // PREFERRED